 In one year alone, this practice caused artists and record labels to lose nearly $64 million in royalties.
 Half of these royalties would be paid directly into the pockets of artists.

 This is a matter of fairness.
 Stand with us for the artists who inspire you and the generations of artists who followed in their footsteps.

-Tell Congress to support the RESPECT Act, H.R.
-4772, to ensure that digital radio respects all music!
+Tell Congress to ensure that all forms of radio respect all music!